vmware-tanzu/tanzu-dev-portal/content/guides/kubernetes/cf4k8s-gs.md

 ### What is cf-for-k8s?

-> Updated October 2020: CF CLI v7 and 6 CPU availability now required, removed metrics server install, new values added to the install yaml eliminate steps from before, and new Kubernetes rendering file.
+> Updated October 2020: CF CLI version 7+ and 6 CPU availability now required, removed metrics server install, new values added to the install yaml eliminate steps from before, and new Kubernetes rendering file.
 Overall this simplifies installation from previous iterations.

 [CF-for-k8s](https://github.com/cloudfoundry/cf-for-k8s.git) brings Cloud Foundry to Kubernetes.